Tuesday, January 27, 2009

 LA: I'm afraid my answer here will offer no surprise.
 I think the Internet has all the potential in the world as a vehicle for publishing.
 It is certainly the most relevant medium for reading, probably already more relevant than the physical.
 And I remain hopeful that people will read short stories or novels online -- perhaps in serial form.

-time were published and popularized not as books but as newspaper or magazine serials.
+Remember, many of the greatest novels of all time were published and popularized not as books but as newspaper or magazine serials.
 Henry James, for instance, became popular because his stories and novels appeared in magazines.
 Modern publishing is way too obsessed with the pristine and perfect book, but the book is not the only fount of great literature.

 CBT: It is arguable the Internet isn't effective as a medium for publishing long works of fiction because very few people can stand looking at regular screens for the necessary length of time.
 But e-ink provides a solution to this.
 It eliminates eye strain.